 It could be argued that the previous observations are solely a consequence of assuming that the spectral dimension of biological fractals spans across a broad range of values, especially considering that the actual variability could be more constrained.
 For this reason, we performed a local sensitivity analysis accounting for small perturbations ($\epsilon=5\%$) in both the spectral and fractal dimensions (Fig.~\ref{fig:combined_sensitivity}).
-While the sensitivity of the coagulation radius to geometry ($D_f$) is globally greater than the sensitivity to topology ($d_s$), the same fundamental trends found in the absolute uncertainty analysis are recovered here: the local sensitivity of the ablation radius to both $D_f$ and $d_s$ increases with $\alpha$ and diminishes as $D_f$ increases (as the tumour evolves).
-Notably, despite showing lower overall magnitudes than $D_f$, the sensitivity to topological changes remains significantly high across the studied domain.
+While the sensitivity of the coagulation radius to geometry ($D_f$) is globally greater than the sensitivity to topology ($d_s$), the same fundamental trends found in the absolute uncertainty analysis are recovered here: the local sensitivity of the ablation radius to both $D_f$ and $d_s$ increases with $\alpha$ and diminishes as $D_f$ increases (as the tumour evolves). \BLAU{In addition, the global analysis (Fig.~\ref{fig:combined_sensitivity}c,d) reveals that the topological and geometrical sensitivities increase with $d_s$.} Notably, despite showing lower overall magnitudes than $D_f$, the sensitivity to topological changes remains significantly high across the studied domain.
 It reaches its maximum in the healthy tissue case and narrows the gap with the geometrical sensitivity as the fractional order $\alpha$ decreases.
-Finally, a sensitivity index of $S>1$ in all cases underscores the highly non-linear dependence of the coagulation radius on $D_f$ and $d_s$.
-This emergent non-linearity is driven by the complex interplay between the space-dependent effective conductivity $\lambda_{\rm eff}(r)$, exponentially modulated by the fractal and spectral parameters, and the dynamic blood perfusion $\omega_b(T(r, t))$.
+Finally, a sensitivity index predominantly greater than 1 ($S>1$) underscores the highly non-linear dependence of the coagulation radius on $D_f$ and $d_s$, \BLAU{with exceptions only appearing at the extreme limit of high $D_f$ and low $d_s$.} This emergent non-linearity is driven by the complex interplay between the space-dependent effective conductivity $\lambda_{\rm eff}(r)$, exponentially modulated by the fractal and spectral parameters, and the dynamic blood perfusion $\omega_b(T(r, t))$.